ltduyhien/vqe-hydrogen/README.md

 - BeH₂ — 6 qubits; pushes the size limit for a laptop.

 Every result is compared against the exact classical answer (Full Configuration Interaction via `NumPyMinimumEigensolver`) so the project has a concrete, checkable success metric.

-Why this project exists

-- Hydrogen fuel cells are a real clean-energy technology.
-- The practical bottleneck is finding safe, dense materials to store hydrogen.
-- Designing such materials requires the ground-state energy of the molecules involved.
-- On classical hardware those calculations scale badly; VQE is the prototypical near-term quantum algorithm that targets them.
-- H₂, LiH, and BeH₂ are the canonical small test cases where published reference values exist and the problem still fits on a simulator.

-What the project actually does

-One run of the program performs these steps, in order:

-1. Build the molecule — geometry + basis set defined in `src/molecules.py`.
-2. Classical chemistry step — PySCF (via `qiskit-nature`) computes the one- and two-electron integrals and produces a second-quantized Hamiltonian.
-3. Fermion → qubit mapping — Jordan-Wigner or parity mapping turns the fermionic operator into a qubit operator.
-For H₂, a two-qubit reduction exploits Z₂ symmetries so the final problem lives on 2 qubits.
-4. Ansatz construction — a hardware-efficient parameterized circuit (`EfficientSU2`-style) with enough expressibility for the target molecule.
-5. VQE loop — a Qiskit `Estimator` evaluates ⟨ψ(θ)|H|ψ(θ)⟩; a classical optimizer (COBYLA or SPSA) updates θ; the energy trace is recorded per iteration.
-6. Exact reference — `NumPyMinimumEigensolver` diagonalizes the qubit Hamiltonian directly; this is the ground-truth number VQE must approach.
-7. Noise study (optional) — the same loop is re-run with a `qiskit-aer` noise model at several error strengths, showing how the final energy drifts away from the exact value.
-8. Plots — two figures are produced:
-   - energy vs. iteration (with the FCI reference line);
-   - final error vs. noise strength.

 Runtime target: under 5 minutes on a laptop.
 No quantum hardware needed.

+Why hydrogen?

+- Hydrogen fuel cells are a real clean-energy technology.
+- The bottleneck is finding safe, dense materials to store hydrogen.
+- Designing such materials requires the ground-state energy of the molecules involved, which is exactly what VQE targets.
+- H₂, LiH, and BeH₂ are canonical small test cases where published reference values exist and the problem still fits on a simulator.

+What one run produces

+1. A qubit Hamiltonian built from the molecule via `qiskit-nature` + PySCF.
+2. An energy-vs-iteration convergence curve from the VQE loop, plotted with the exact FCI reference as a horizontal line.
+3. A final error number (VQE energy − FCI energy) in Hartree.
+4. Optionally, a noise-sweep plot showing how the final error grows with increasing simulated gate error.

 Repository layout